Paiyaa: Development

 The filming was supposed to begin in August 2008.
 However, due to the slow progress of Karthi's ongoing project, Aayirathil Oruvan, Paiyaa was postponed several times, since Karthi needed to maintain the continuity of his looks for his role in Aayirathil Oruvan.
-Its producer Ravindran complained at the Tamil Film Producers Council that Karthi was trying to change his look and move on to Paiyaa before finishing his commitments, which forced Linguswamy to readjust the schedules.
+Its producer Ravindran complained at the Tamil Film Producers Council that Karthi was trying to change his look and move on to Paiyaa before finishing his commitments, which forced Lingusamy to readjust the schedules.
 The shooting finally began in December 2008.
 The film's music was released in November 2009 along with the trailer.
 In late 2009, after finishing the filming of Paiyaa, Lingusamy disclosed his plans of remaking the film in Telugu and Hindi as well.
-Later, as Yuganikki Okkadu, the Telugu dubbed version of Karthi's Aayirathil Oruvan, emerged as successful in Andhra Pradesh, the team instead decided to dub and release the film in Telugu to cash in on Karthi's new-found popularity in the state.
-The Telugu version was titled Awara and its audio was released in March 2010; Awara was released simultaneously with the Tamil version.
-In March 2010, the film's distribution rights were acquired by Dhayanidhi Alagiri's Cloud Nine Movies.
+Later, as Yuganikki Okkadu, the Telugu dubbed version of Karthi's Aayirathil Oruvan, emerged as successful in Andhra Pradesh, the team instead decided to dub and release the film as Awara in Telugu to cash in on Karthi's new-found popularity in the state.
+In March 2010, the film's distribution rights were acquired by Dayanidhi Azhagiri's Cloud Nine Movies.

 Casting

-In July 2008, actress Nayantara was signed for the female lead role in Paiyaa for a record salary of 1 crore.
+In July 2008, actress Nayanthara was signed for the female lead role in Paiyaa for a record salary of ₹1 crore.
 Speaking about the issue, the director admitted that she was one of his favourite actress and he liked her performance in Yaaradi Nee Mohini.
 He also quoted: "The way her career graph shot up is intriguing.
 Unlike others her career progressed in reverse gear.
 She paired up with the superstar during the early years of her career and started accepting roles with heroes of next generation."
 She also expressed her interest to work in the project.
-However, plans were made to trim the film's budget due to the economic recession, and discussions were held with Nayantara to reduce her salary.
-The talks resulted in failure and Nayantara left the project in December 2008.
-Later, she was accused of cheating the director by refusing to return an advance of 15 lakh she had taken before commencement, after walking out of the film.
+However, plans were made to trim the film's budget due to the recession, and discussions were held with Nayanthara to reduce her salary.
+The talks resulted in failure and Nayanthara left the project in December 2008.
+Later, she was accused of cheating the director by refusing to return an advance of ₹15 lakh she had taken before commencement, after walking out of the film.
 The director filed a complaint with the Tamil Film Producers Council, which decided to ban the actress.
-Subsequently, Trisha was reported to have won the role, before Tamannaah was finalised as the female lead, who was signed for 80 lakh.
+Subsequently, Trisha Krishnan was reported to have won the role, before Tamannaah Bhatia was finalised as the female lead, who was signed for ₹80 lakh.
 Later in December 2008, Milind Soman, who had last appeared in Pachaikili Muthucharam, was signed up for the main antagonist's role, a Mumbai-based don, with other minor antagonists numbering up to 18.